-In case you don’t know, the threefold repetition rule means, if the same position is repeated at least three times then the player with the turn can claim for a draw.
+In case you don’t know, the threefold repetition rule means, that if the same position is repeated at least three times then the player with the turn can claim a draw.

 The position is the same if the same player has the turn, the same piece occupies the same squares, plus the castling rights and en passant capture possibility is the same.

-Whereas as per the 50 move rule if there is no pawn movement or piece capture within the last 50 moves then the player with the turn to move can claim for a draw by these rules.
+Whereas as per the 50 move rule if there is no pawn movement and no capture within the last 50 moves then the player with the turn to move can claim a draw by these rules.

 Here’s a video by ChessBase India of a chess game played between Baddur Jobova and Wesley So.